Just when you thought your life was coming together, boom… another obstacle comes your way. You feel like your life is one obstacle after another.

 You are not lost, or a failure, or on the wrong road.
 You’re exactly where you’re supposed to be.
 Just keep going, let faith be louder than your fears as faith can carry you and soon you’ll be in the clear once more.

 When you think nothing is coming to you – just imagine that the Universe is busy lining things up for you.
 I believe you can never miss your destiny.
-And if you do because we have free will, another path will be paved for you.
+And if you think you do (because there’s this thing called free will), another path will be paved for you.